 This is the time period in which you are locked into your mortgage deal.
 If you leave your mortgage during this time period, you will have to pay an early repayment fee.
 Mortgages that lock you in after your introductory period should generally be avoided, as they can end up costing you more money in the long run.

 A broker is someone who can help arrange a mortgage between you and the mortgage lender.
 They’ll first work with you to help you understand what type of mortgage you want, and then they’ll search the market to find a mortgage that best suits your needs.
-If you don’t have the time, or knowledge, to look for your own mortgage deals a broker can be extremely handy.
-Although, some brokers are paid more commission for recommending certain deals, so you might miss out on truly the best deal.
+A mortgage broker can be super helpful in finding you the best deal, just make sure they are ‘whole-of-market’, which means they have access to every deal out there to find the right one for you!
+Here’s a great guide on mortgage brokers to learn more too.

 An intermediary is someone who can help you arrange a mortgage.
 See also a mortgage broker.